You’re going to love this French lentils recipe with caramelized onions and chopped pistachios.

 - ½ vegetable bouillon cube or ½ teaspoon Better Than Bouillon no chicken base

-- ½ teaspoon extra virgin olive oil or organic canola oil
+- ½ teaspoon extra virgin olive oil or avocado oil

 - ½ small yellow onion thinly sliced in half moons